NEW 📗Story: Tap

 Example:

 Companies and municipal corporations set the value of $S_f$ themselves rather than a central planner, which determines the support provided by the relevant accounting system.
-Overestimating – or ‘overpricing’ – the skill factor makes a company’s products more expensive and less competitive, discouraging investment.
+Overestimating – or ‘overpricing’ – the skill factor raises a company’s accounted cost without raising the externally anchored value of its goods, eroding its surplus and discouraging investment.
 Companies that cannot rationally price their abilities ($S_f$) face ruin.1

 The Commonwealth National Economic Register maintains a reference catalogue of over 400,000 product categories with constructed valuations.
 When a new product appears – say, a novel electronic device produced only in Vekllei – accountants break it down into its parts (labour hours by skill level, material inputs, capital equipment used) and build an initial accounted value.
-As people start using the product, the valuation adjusts based on observed demand and how resources get allocated.
+This is the one case where value must be constructed from cost rather than read from the market.
+As people start using the product, the valuation adjusts toward observed demand and emerging comparators.

 A textile company producing 2 million shirts annually might calculate: